 There is even a way for you to reply to a bunk note.
 Your parent can send you a bunk Your parents and friends can send you e-mails reply form.
 On the form, you will write a letter.
 Then give it to your counselor.
 It will be faxed to Bunk1.com and they will send it as an e-mail to your parents.
-Make sure you use a dark pen (sorry girls, no pink) so that your messages come through clearly to your parents.
+Make sure you use a dark pen (sorry, no pink, yellow or pencil) so that your messages come through clearly to your parents.